Trupanion’s Fire Evacuation Plan

 - Stay calm.
 Do not panic.

-- Pet owners: Keep your pet as calm as possible.
+- Pet Owners: Try to keep your pet as calm as possible.

-- If smoke and/or fire is detected, and the fire alarm has not sounded, locate the nearest fire alarm and pull it.
+- If smoke and/or fire is detected, and the fire alarm has not sounded, locate the nearest fire alarm (indicated on the Evacuation Map) and pull it.

-- Once you have evacuated the building, make your way to the outside assembly area.
-Exit as quickly as possible so the fire department can perform rescue operations if necessary.
+- Once you have evacuated the building, make your way to the outside meeting area, indicated on the Evacuation Map.
+Exit as quickly as possible so the fire department can perform rescue operations as necessary.

-- Stay clear of all driving areas while moving to the outside assembly area.
+- Stay clear of all driving areas while moving to the outside meeting area.
 Do not attempt to move your car while outside.

-- Listen for sounds from the outside, which can act as a guide toward the exits.
+- Listen for sounds from the outside, which can act as a guide toward exits.

 - Breathe through your nose; this filters out smoke particles.
 If possible, place a wet cloth over your mouth and nose.